spinnaker/spinnaker.github.io/setup/monitoring/datadog.md

 Additionally, you can install the agent with the `spinnaker-third-party` scripts as outlined below.
 This document assumes a debian installation.

-## Install the Spinnaker Monitoring Daemon
+## Install the Spinnaker monitoring daemon

 To get started you'll need to make sure the spinnaker-monitoring-daemon is installed on your machines.
 If you've configured them with halyard it should be as simple as the following commands.